melihovv/laravel-starter-kit/README.md

 - additional helpers
 - custom configs for phpmd and phpcs
 - abstract FormRequest class
-- pre-commit hook which runs php tests
+- pre-commit hook which runs php tests, phpmd and phpcs analysis
 - ExceptionServiceProvider, which converts ModelNotFoundException to NotFoundHttpException

 ## Installed packages